tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 I clicked the pen in my hand nervously, waiting for the real estate agent to finish her review of the stack of papers between us.
 My hands were damp and cold, leaving condensation patches on the black desk in the office we sat in.
 I swiped them away as discreetly as I could.

+The room itself was musky and smelled too much like whatever my agent must have doused herself in that morning, but there was something else too.
+Something I couldn’t quite name that vaguely reminded me of eggs and dirt.

 The office was gorgeous yet bizarrely antiquated.
 The ceiling, walls, and floor were made from wood so dark it looked black.
 Oddly, everything in the room was made of wood, and that meant literally everything.
 Strange-looking boxes littered the wooden shelves along with figurines, blocks, and a large dream catcher made entirely of wood.
 Surprisingly, even the pen in my cold hand was sleek and wooden with just the smallest metal nib.

-It was a stark difference from the outside of the office space she must rent from, which was as nondescript as they came.
+It was a stark difference from the outside of the office space they must rent from, which was as nondescript as they came.

 The building was a large gray concrete monstrosity that housed hundreds of small office rooms.
 Walking to find hers had filled me with a sense of dread so strong that I felt weak.

 In the back of my mind I began to question if I would ever make it there or end up lost in the seemingly unending maze of doors and hallways.
-I had the feeling of being watched and at one point thought I heard the sound of music along with someone laughing.
+I had the feeling of being watched and at one point thought I heard the sound of carnival music along with someone laughing.

-The room itself was musky and smelled too much like whatever my agent must have doused herself in that morning, but there was something else too.
-Something I couldn’t quite name that vaguely reminded me of eggs and dirt.

 ⸻